raihansikdar/raihan_cli/README.md

 > **Note:** You must configure the path type on the first run.
 The tool will remember your choice.

-Architecture type:

-1: MVC

-2: MVVM
+### 2️⃣ State Management:

+1. getx

+2. provider

+3. bloc

 > **Note:** You must configure the state management on the first run.
 The tool will remember your choice.

+### 3️⃣ Architecture type:

+1. mvc

+2. mvvm

+> **Note:** You must configure Architecture on the first run.
+The tool will remember your choice.

-Then your feature folder will create successfully.
+### Then your feature folder will create successfully.

 ### If folder is not showing then collapse your parent folder like this